Power and Water provides water and sewerage services across the Northern Territory, an area of more than 1.3 million square kilometres.

 If you’re not already set up for telephone or internet banking, please contact your bank.
 They’ll issue you with a password enabling you to access your accounts securely and use the free BPAY service.

-Once registered with your bank, you simply indicate you wish to pay a bill, quote biller code 7526 and your 17 digit customer reference number (which you'll find on your Power and Water bill in the bottom left-hand corner).
+Once registered with your bank, you simply indicate you wish to pay a bill, quote biller code 7526 and your 17 digit customer reference number (which you'll find on your Power and Water bill in the bottom right corner).

 Tear off the payment slip and return it together with your cheque to: